 Doheny Beach is a marine life protected beach in California’s expansive state park system.
 It is arguably the most popular beach for surfers, local sunbathers, and world travelers looking for that California feeling.
 Located in the pristine surfside city of Dana Point, this beach is formed from flowing waters from the Santa Ana Mountains to the north.
 Here, waters deposit into the mouth of the San Juan Creek which form a fresh water lagoon right on the Pacific Ocean.

 The beach itself is over 62 acres in size and was originally donated by the oil tycoon Edward L. Doheny for public use on May 31, 1931.
 Hence the name being Doheny Beach, in recognition of this gift.
 When Mr. Doheny donated this slice of paradise Doheny Beach became California’s first ever protected and government-run state beach.
-Since its inception the beach has grown in facilities with a super popular, large campground on the Southern side of the park, various access points to protected tide pools, and a visitor center that homes many small aquariums for closer look at the vast marine life under the water’s surface.
+Since its inception the beach has grown in facilities with a super popular, large campground on the Southern side of the park, various access points to protected tide pools, and a visitor center that homes many small aquariums for a closer look at the vast marine life under the water’s surface.

 Like many other state and national parks throughout the country, Doheny State Beach offers year-round interpretive education programs.
 When you attend a program you can get hands-on lessons in marine life, bird life, animal life, water quality, insects, and Native American studies for the entire family.
 Most Ranger-led programs are free and simply require prior reservations to attend!